-We are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Robert A. Livingston, our President and CEO.
-The pay ratio included in this information is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K. As is permitted under the SEC rules, to determine our median employee, we chose "base salary" as our consistently applied compensation measure.
-We estimated annual base salary for hourly workers using their hourly rate and a reasonable estimate of hours worked in a given year; for employees who commenced work during 2017, we annualized base.
-Fifteen countries were excluded (3% of the total workforce), with employee counts as follows: Argentina (31), Austria (2), Costa Rica (13), Czech Republic (48), Dominican Republic (37), Kenya (8), Malaysia (170), Mexico (168), Norway (13), Oman (185), Portugal (10), South Korea (22), Taiwan (21), Thailand (147), and Turkey (9).
-Using December 13, 2017 as the determination date, a valid statistical sampling methodology was used to estimate the median base salary for 28,902 employees (16,013 U.S. and 12,889 non-U.S.) and, after country exclusions, 28,018 employees (16,013 U.S. and 12,005 non-U.S.).
-We then produced a sample of employee's (Summary Compensation Table) total compensation was \$41,943.
-The President & CEO's total compensation was \$9,952,918 resulting in an estimated ratio of 237:1 for CEO pay to median worker pay.
+In 2018, Dover completed the spin-off of Apergy, which reduced its employee headcount significantly from that employed for its 2017 pay ratio calculation.
+Given this impact, Dover has re-identified the median employee for 2018.
+As is permitted under SEC rules, to determine our median employee, we chose "base salary" as our consistently applied compensation measure.
+We estimated annual base salary for hourly workers employed for the entire year using their hourly rate and a reasonable estimate of hours worked for the year.
+For employees who commenced work during 2018, we annualized their annual base salary.
+Thirteen countries were excluded (2.7% of the total workforce) under the permissible 5% exclusion when we determined headcount on December 10, 2018, with employee counts as follows: Argentina (28), Austria (3), Costa Rica (17), Czech Republic (42), Dominican Republic (43), Kenya (2), Malaysia (111), Mexico (163), Norway (13), Portugal (12), South Korea (23), Taiwan (24), and Thailand (158).
+Our headcount was 23,874 employees (11,960 U.S. and 11,914 non-U.S.) and after country exclusions 23,235 employees (11,960 U.S. and 11,275 non-U.S.).
+A valid statistical sampling methodology was used to estimate the median base salary of our employees.
+We then produced a sample of employees who were paid within a 5% range of that median and selected an employee from within that group as our median employee.
+We determined that employee's (Summary Compensation Table) total compensation was \$42,889.